birdandhike.com logo

 This hike is located in Red Rock Canyon National Conservation Area, about 40 minutes from town, but not on the Scenic Loop Road.
 Drive out West Charleston Blvd, past the Scenic Loop Road entrance and exit, to the Middle Oak Creek Trailhead.
 Park here; this is the trailhead.

-Alternatively, hikers may park a few yards farther north at another gate (Wpt.
-07), but that parking area is smaller and harder to use.
+Alternatively, hikers may stop and park a few yards before the regular trailhead at another gate (Wpt.
+07) in the highway fence, but this parking area is smaller and harder to use.
 Also, on the way back with tired legs, hikers will have to hike straight up the hill rather than hiking diagonally across the hillside at a more gentle grade.

 Middle Oak Creek Trail